 For this New Year’s try something that will push your boundaries and keep you fit while also being super fun!
 Try a resolution you are way more likely to stick to than the latest fad diet or workout gimmick.

-New Year's Resolutions tend to go wrong for two reasons - they aren't fun, or they aren't realistic.
-Resolutions tend to circle around one or more of these goals: self-improvement, fitness/health, losing weight, stopping an unhealthy habit, trying something new.
+New Year’s Resolutions tend to go wrong for two reasons – they aren’t fun, or they aren’t realistic.
+Resolutions tend to circle around one or more of these goals: self-improvement, fitness/health, losing weight, stopping an unhealthy habit, and trying something new.

 We think trying out Bouldering is actually a great way of combining all of these without having an express “goal” other than having some fun.

 What Is Bouldering?

 Bouldering is climbing at a lower level – generally, walls go to a maximum of 4.5 meters (15 feet) in height.
 There are no ropes or harnesses.
 To get down you climb back down or fall onto soft matting.

 Indoors the routes are set on a reinforced wooden wall with plastic holds.
 The matting is thick and covers the whole area where you might fall.
 Outdoors it’s literally done on boulders (hence the name) and the mat is a moveable, smaller one called a crash pad.